ivuorinen/starred/README.md

 - [alichtman/shallow-backup](https://github.com/alichtman/shallow-backup) - Git-integrated backup tool for macOS and Linux devs.
 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.
 - [cloudflare/flan](https://github.com/cloudflare/flan) - A pretty sweet vulnerability scanner
-- [crweiner/hacktoberfest-swag-list](https://github.com/crweiner/hacktoberfest-swag-list) - Multiple companies give out swag for Hacktoberfest, and this repo tries to list them all.
+- [crweiner/hacktoberfest-swag-list](https://github.com/crweiner/hacktoberfest-swag-list) - Multiple companies go above and beyond for Hacktoberfest, and this repo tries to list them all.
 - [donnemartin/saws](https://github.com/donnemartin/saws) - A supercharged AWS command line interface (CLI).
 - [dschep/ntfy](https://github.com/dschep/ntfy) - 🖥️📱🔔 A utility for sending notifications, on demand and when commands finish.
 - [fawkesley/inboxbot](https://github.com/fawkesley/inboxbot) - Organise your email inbox with rules from a YAML file